whiteinge/presentations/mx_2022-05-20_redux-boilerplate/presentation.md

 - Unaware of component life cycle.
 - Component API means it cannot be used outside of React components.

+The whole purpose of side-loading data into a component is to _bypass_ the component tree.
+The `Provider` API steps on its own toes while trying to solve that problem.
+Prior to hooks React did not have a subscription/unsubscription-friendly API and instead relied on changing downstream props as a _kind_ of subscription API.

+Context is not complicated and yet it comes with so, so many caveats.
+There's a pervasive idea in the React community that "everything should be a component" and the `Provider` API is a perfect example of where that thinking gets you into trouble.

 ---

 ### Hooks